KolbyLalonde/CPSC481T08-4/README.md

 ## Key Notes

 - **Screen Dimensions:**
   The system was designed specifically for the **iPhone SE** screen size (**375x667** pixels).
 We recommend using **Google Chrome** and setting your viewport to these dimensions to view the screens as intended.
 In a final product release, all components would be expected to scale appropriately for different screen sizes.

+- **Family Join Codes:**
+  -- To access the main family group containing all current functionality use the code: **"123"** -- To access the secondary family group displaying user restrictions through tab hiding use the code: **"abc"**

 ---